dp-05/creator-docs/content/en-us/art/characters/creating/template-files.md

 </tbody>
 </table>

-You can choose from a variety of templates that best match your final design and save time on creating the technical components.
-The examples in the template tutorials utilize the [Round Blender template](../../../assets/art/reference-files/RoundMale.zip).
-Experiment with other templates to create your own unique character and final result.
+The examples in this tutorial utilize the [Round Blender template](../../../assets/art/reference-files/RoundMale.zip).
+Experiment with other templates to create your own unique character.

 Each `.zip` contains a `.blend`, `.fbx`, and PBR texture `.png` files for that template model.
 If using Blender or following the [template creation guides](../../../art/characters/creating/index.md), use the `.blend` project.